County commission to look at funding options for new high school

 If they don’t want to take money from the adequate facilities tax, commissioners also have the option to increase the wheel tax by $25.

-The commissioners could also choose to increase the county’s sales tax by 50 cents to the state maximum of 9.75 percent, but that would require a referendum and vote of the people.
+The commissioners could also choose to increase the county’s sales tax by 1/2 cent to the state maximum of 9.75 percent, but that would require a referendum and vote of the people.

 “I just think that if there is no tax rate increase, that would be best,” Hutto said.
 “We always like to go with using what we have.
 I think no tax increase would make the public happy.”